 The best quality matcha comes from Japan and the majority of it is grown in the south end of the country.
-The different matcha flavours you get depend on which region the matcha is harvested in.
+The different matcha flavors you get depend on which region the matcha is harvested in.

-These days we might not think twice about getting a matcha latte to go from our favourite café, but in Japan matcha tea ceremonies are serious business.
+These days we might not think twice about getting a matcha latte to go from our favorite café, but in Japan matcha tea ceremonies are serious business.
 A formal matcha tea ceremony in Japan is called chanoyu and the focus is on how the matcha is prepared and served.

 Normally the matcha in these ceremonies is poured into beautiful bowls decorated by local artisans and the process is one of cultural significance for the country.

 Producing matcha is fairly labour intensive and takes a while to create.
 About 20 days before harvest, the leaves of the tree are shaded from the sun to increase their chlorophyll levels.
-This is what creates the vibrant green colour in the powder.
+This is what creates the vibrant green color in the powder.